 People are lying all the time about stupid shit and I’ve realized that I have come to this place where I’ve been completely vulnerable and not lied.
 I get it, some of us lie sometimes about little shit which I try not to even lie about little shit anymore but you know here and there yea.
 I find people lying to me all the fucking time and I’m just not big on lying.
 It’s probably because I’ve been lied to so much.
 I try to be completely honest with people because I feel I carry so much of other peoples shit and it can weigh a lot.

 — Racheal, Free Spirit

 I dance contemporary modern.
-But I do ballet and Jazz as well.
+I do ballet and jazz as well.
 But my career goal is to be a modern dancer.
-It’s so much dynamic and it’s more organic, natural and true.
+It’s so much more dynamic and it’s more organic, natural and true.
 Dancing is always fun and joyful.
 I’m always happy when I’m dancing but when I think about my technique I feel like I suck at it.
 I demand too much I think.

 — Sawako, Student

 Kendal practice training had a big impact, in a good way and in a bad way as well.
 I started to be too harsh on myself but sometimes I have to because when you’re pursuing your goal you just have to demand from yourself so much and you have to be able to handle that strength.
 I learned that.
 I had two teachers, the instructors.
 They took care of me like my family.
 They were like my mom and dad, but still teachers.
 They taught me what strength is.
 They were the most supportive two people when I was going through a hard time in high school.

 My parents are cool they don’t really give me any pressure.
 I appreciate that.
 I did have a conflict between myself and my dad when I decided to live here.
 That’s the only thing, otherwise, they’re like go for it.